EdVollmond/Amadeus-App/README.md

 It's okay if the same sprite is used for different emotions.
 The main thing is that there should be 17 files.

-The name of the character in the file name is written in lowercase.
-If there is a space in the name, it is replaced by underlining.

-For example, if the character's name is **Amane Suzu**, then the sprite file where she **blushes** should be called like this:
+For example, if the character's name is **Amane Suzu**, then the path to the sprite file on which she **blushes** should be like this:
-> amane_suzu_emotion_blushed.png
+> /Download/amane_suzu/emotion_blushed.png

-After you have placed the files in the .apk package, you need to enter the name of the character in the "Name" field of the character editing screen and at the very bottom put the toggle switch "Custom character sprites" in the enabled position.
+After you have placed the folder in "Download" directory of your smartphone storage, you need to go to the very bottom of the character editing screen and put the toggle switch "Custom character sprites" to the enabled position.